Akuli/odotdot/docs/builtins.md

 like `var Function = (get_class print)` if you need to.
 New functions cannot be created with `(new Function)`; use [func](#func) instead.

+If a function is called with the wrong number of arguments or with unknown options, [ArgError] is thrown.

 Attributes:
 - `function.name` is a human-readable string for debugging.
 It can be e.g.
   `"print"` or `"to_string method"`.
 You can set the `.name` of any function to